 We are a medical device company developing innovative technologies for cardiac and coronary disease.
-The Company's primary product, the C-Pulse® Heart Assist System, is an implantable, non-blood contacting, heart assist therapy for the treatment of moderate to severe heart failure, which can be implanted using a minimally invasive procedure.
+The Company's primary product, the C-Pulse System, is an implantable, non-blood contacting, heart assist therapy for the treatment of moderate to severe heart failure, which can be implanted using a minimally invasive procedure.
 The C-Pulse System is designed to relieve the symptoms of heart failure through the use of counter-pulsation technology by enabling an increase in cardiac output, an increase in coronary blood flow, and a reduction in the heart's pumping load.

 We are in the process of pursuing regulatory approvals necessary to sell our system in the United States.
 We completed enrollment of our North American feasibility clinical study in the first half of 2011.
 In November 2011, we announced the preliminary results of the six-month follow-up period for the feasibility study and we submitted the clinical data to the FDA.
-In March 2012, the FDA notified us that it completed its review of the C-Pulse System feasibility trial data, concluded we met the applicable agency requirements, and indicated that we can move forward with an investigational device exemption application.
+In March 2012, the FDA notified us that it had completed its review of the C-Pulse System feasibility study data and concluded we met the applicable agency requirements, and further indicated that we could move forward with an investigational device exemption application.
 In November 2012, the FDA provided us with unconditional approval to initiate a pivotal study.
-Enrollment of our COUNTER HFTM pivotal study commenced in September 2013.
+We commenced enrollment in our COUNTER $HF^{TM}$ pivotal study in September 2013.